Approximation of conformal mappings and novel applications to shape recognition of planar domains: Smooth harmonic conjugate functions and their combinatorial counterparts.

 \begin{Def} We call $u\in C^{2}({\mathcal A})\cap C^{0}(\bar{\mathcal A})$ the strong solution of the Dirichlet boundary value problem of the Laplace equation, if

 \end{Def}

-We end this subsection by recalling the following definition which is valid for any harmonic function. \begin{Def}[A smooth harmonic conjugate (\mbox{\cite[Chapter 1.9]{Neh}})] Let $(x_0,y_0)$ be a point in ${\mathcal A}$, and let $(x,y)$ in ${\mathcal A}$ be an arbitrary different point.
-Let $\gamma$ be a simple, counter-clockwise oriented, piecewise smooth curve joining $(x_0,y_0)$ to $(x,y)$ in ${\mathcal A}$.
-Let $\beta$ be any simple, closed, counter-clockwise oriented, piecewise smooth curve in ${\mathcal A}$ whose winding number is equal to 1, and let $s$ denote the arc-length parameter of these curves.
+We end this subsection by recalling the following definition which is valid for any harmonic function. \begin{Def}[A smooth harmonic conjugate (\mbox{see for instance \cite[Chapter 1.9]{Neh}})] Let $(x_0,y_0)$ be a point in ${\mathcal A}$, and let $(x,y)$ in ${\mathcal A}$ be an arbitrary point.
+Let $\gamma$ be a simple, piecewise-smooth curve joining $(x_0,y_0)$ to $(x,y)$ in ${\mathcal A}$.
+Let $\beta$ be any simple, closed, counter-clockwise oriented, piecewise smooth curve in ${\mathcal A}$ whose winding number is equal to 1.
+Furthermore, let $s$ denote the arc-length parameter of these curves, and let $\hat n$ denote a unit normal pointing to the right of the tangents to these curves.